javiercejudo/Australian-News/README.md

 - Instant search
 - Infinite scrolling
-- Google suggestions
+- Google suggestions (only when no results are found)
+- Unobtrusive JavaScript with graceful degradation
-- Functional without JavaScript
+- Handles connectivity issues when JavaScript is available